amirouche/django-composite/docs/source/index.rst

 framework on top of the ``TemplateView`` class based view that offers new patterns to create reusable components for Django applications.
-It's bundled with a Twitter Bootstrap theme, with several predefined widgets and page layouts.
+It's bundled with a Twitter Bootstrap theme, with several predefined widgets.

 It's super easy and super powerful!
 Check out those Django applications for example usages: